KitchenAid Underheating / Long Preheat

 How to Fix / Troubleshooting

-Safety: Turn off power before inspecting elements or sensor.
+Safety: Turn off power before inspecting elements or the sensor.

-• Test element resistance: With power off, disconnect and measure resistance of bake and broil elements; compare to service specs (typically 15–40 Ω).
+• Test element resistance: With power off, disconnect and measure the resistance of the bake and broil elements; compare to service specifications (typically 15–40 Ω).

 • Calibrate temperature: Use the control's calibration feature to adjust ±30°F if the oven is consistently off by a small amount.